CobaldAnnotation/CobaldEng/README.md

 **Merging**

 In most cases, the ABBYY Compreno model treats parts of composite words as separate tokens.
-It concerns words like ‘re-distribution’ (‘re’ + ‘distribution’), ‘anti-revolutionary’ (‘ anti’ + ‘revolutionary’), names with numbers (‘TU-104’), or ordinal numbers written with combinations of a number and its grammatical inflection (‘10th day’).
+It concerns words like ‘re-distribution’ (‘re’ + ‘distribution’), ‘anti-revolutionary’ (‘anti’ + ‘revolutionary’), names with numbers (‘TU-104’), or ordinal numbers written with combinations of a number and its grammatical inflection (‘10th day’).
 Such cases are joined in one UD token with the help of the script.

 ## The conversion of the syntactic heads